eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the user starts the Ankaios agent with the arguments `-k` or `--insecure` and the Ankaios agent initializes the communication middleware, then the Ankaios agent shall instruct the communication middleware to use an insecure communication channel.
+When the user starts the Ankaios agent with enabled insecure communication and the Ankaios agent initializes the communication middleware, then the Ankaios agent shall instruct the communication middleware to use an insecure communication channel.

 Tags:
 - AgentManager